GRAAL-Research/deepparse/README.md

 ### Countries and Results

-We evaluate our models on two forms of address data:
+We evaluate our models on two forms of address data

 - **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code,